alisills/data_format_labs/README.md

 3. Identify all JSON-supported data types in your dataset.

+The JSON-supported data types in this dataset are numbers, strings, and numbers.

 4. Show an invalid JSON version and explain why it’s wrong.

+{
+    "TrackID": 301,
+    "Title" "Shape of You",
+    "Artist": "Ed Sheeran",
+    "Duration": 4.24,
+    "AvailableOn: [
+        "Android",
+        "iOS",
+        "Web"
+    ],
+    "Album": [
+        "AlbumName",
+        "ReleaseYear"
+    ]
+}

+This is invalid due  to a missing semicolon next to title and quotation after AvailableOn.

 5. Convert the same data into XML format and compare JSON vs XML.

 6. Explain how real-world apps like Spotify or YouTube Music benefit from JSON.

+ Spotify or YouTube benefits from JSON by allowing for ease of data transfer and integration.

 Create Xml and Convert them to Json for each lab